 Well, this 550 Maranello is proving as lovely as I’d hoped.

 Thigh-busting clutch and open-gate manual make you work for it, but the NA V12 is just glorious. pic.twitter.com/rWr967uc3W

 The 1,774kg Ferrari turns in with alacrity that belies its bulk.
 Its clutch demands a determined shove, and that thin metal wand needs careful guidance across the gate.
 Nonetheless, the reward for getting it right is like little else.
 Its V12 is simply sublime, piling on speed in a linear rush to the redline.

-For our money – and you’ll need nigh-on £100,000 for a 24,000-mile example like this – the 550 suits darker colours such as the Blu Tour de France seen here, rather than trad-Ferrari Rosso Corsa.
+For our money – and you’d have needed £62,500 for the 24,000-mile example here – the 550 suits darker colours such as this Blu Tour de France, rather than trad-Ferrari Rosso Corsa.
 Just keep your grubby mitts off that cream leather.